 Python programming language.
 While R and SAS languages are typical in the world of analysis, Python has established itself as one of the major competitors.
 One of the biggest benefits is the variety of libraries and statistical functions it offers.
 It is an open source language and probably the easiest to learn with many available resources.

 SQL programming language.
 SQL, which stands for Structured Query Language, does not relate to statistics, but focuses on information management and relational databases.
 It is the most widely used database language and is open source, so data scientists should not ignore it.
-With SQL it is possible to create SQL databases, manage the data that integrate them and use relevant functions.
+With SQL it is possible to create SQL databases (like the nosql databases), manage the data that integrate them and use relevant functions.